gms64/greg_on_data/content/posts/best-data-science-twitter-accounts.md

 ---
 title: finding the best data science twitter accounts
-seo_title: The Best Data Science Twitter Accounts
+seo_title: Finding The Best Data Science Twitter Accounts
 summary: Continuing my series of web scraping to find interesting people to follow...
 In this post, I'm trying to find the best data science twitter accounts to subscribe to.
 Now that I use Twitter, might as well put it to use...
 seo_desc: The best data science twitter accounts to follow in 2020.
 For accounts in data science, data engineering, data analytics, data visualization, machine learning, and AI.
 createdAt: 2020-09-14 18:00:00